Oct. 31, 2023

 AI in Prefabrication and Modular Construction

 AI will play a crucial role in optimizing prefabrication and modular construction processes.
-AI algorithms will assist in designing modular components, streamlining assembly, and ensuring quality control.
+AI algorithms will help design modular components, streamline assembly, and ensure quality control.

 AI for Smart Cities